AnsarHakeem/Analysis-on-NBA-teams/README.md

 # Python-Project
-The data is of ABC Company
-Data contains Employee Name , number , age , height , weight, college and salary
+Analysis on NBA players with their age and salary. found out who earns more with their position and age. and the data contains player names, club , age , position , height , weight , college and salary.